-Thinking of a one week getaway from Vancouver in the summer?
-If so then consider an Alaska Cruise.
-These cruises offer stunning west coast scenery, opportunities to view wildlife, and numerous excursions to enjoy.
-Having done this roundtrip cruise on three separate occasions, I will share some highlights and tips for making the most of this vacation.
+Thinking of taking an Alaska cruise one summer?
+If so then hopefully this post will help you plan.
+Alaska cruises offer stunning west coast scenery, opportunities to view wildlife, and numerous excursions to enjoy.
+Having done this round-trip cruise on three separate occasions, I will share some highlights and tips for making the most of this vacation.

 Let’s start with the two lesser visited ports…Sitka and Icy Strait Point/Hoonah

-Sitka was settled by the Tlingit First Nation people over 10,000 years ago.
-Russian explorers then discovered Sitka in 1799, and after numerous skirmishes with the Tlingit people, they would finally establish a major trading post here.
+Sitka was settled by the Tlingit indigenous peoples over 10,000 years ago.
+Each clan had its own fishing area and they built many villages along the Alaska coastline.
+Russian explorers discovered Sitka in 1799, and after numerous battles with the Tlingit peoples, they would finally establish a major trading post here.

 …combined with the Russian architectural influence…